NamerM/react-around-api-full/README.md

 VM practices provided with the project.
 On the VM , frontend had nginx usage.
 With setting domains in the config file we had our domain name hosted on the cloud.
 Files built on Frontend with scp command on local bash (by SSH handshake) and the Backend had files with git pull.
 With all of this the difficulties were a hard learning experiences.

+http://mnamer.students.nomoredomainssbs.ru // api.mnamer.students.nomoredaminssbs.ru - where you can find my project.
+A video cover will be added to Linkedin shortly after fixes